DevExpress/OBSOLETE_EF-Core-Security/README.md

 ## Installing EF Core Security

-In Visial Studio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.
+In Visual Studio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.

+Most of required external assemblies are loaded from NuGet (Microsoft.EntityFrameworkCore and others).
-All required external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.
+Other external assemblies are located in the [EFCoreSecurity/dependencies](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/dependencies) folder.

 ## Getting Started